-For any units subject to this subparagraph, the percent natural gas usage shall be based on the facility monthly average biogas usage by the biogas units and the higher heating value of the fuels used.
+For any unit subject to this subparagraph, the percent natural gas usage shall be based on the facility monthly average biogas usage by the biogas units and the higher heating value of the fuels used.

-- (B) Any biogas-fired unit burning more than the approved percent natural gas as determined under subparagraph (c)($\frac{119}{2}$)(A) shall comply with the weighted average NOx limit specified in paragraph (c)($\frac{32}{2}$). - (1210) Notwithstanding the NOx emission limits specified in Table 1146-1 of paragraph (c)(1) and paragraph (e)(3), and until a Regulation XI rule referenced in paragraph (f)(5) is adopted or amended and that rule compliance date occurs, an owner or operator shall not operate units at a municipal sanitation service facility in a manner that discharges NOx emissions (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes) in excess of: - (A) 9 ppm for Group II and Group III units; or - (B) 9 ppm, upon burner replacement, for Group III units that were installed or modified prior to September 5, 2008 complying with a previous NOx emission limit of 12 ppm or less; or - (C) 30 ppm for thermal fluid heaters; or
+- (B) Any biogas-fired unit burning more than the approved percent natural gas as determined under subparagraph (c)(9)(A) shall comply with the weighted average NOx limit specified in paragraph (c)(2). - (10) Notwithstanding the NOx emission limits specified in Table 1146-1 of paragraph (c)(1) and paragraph (e)(3), and until a Regulation XI rule referenced in paragraph (f)(5) is adopted or amended and that rule compliance date occurs, an owner or operator shall not operate units at a municipal sanitation service facility in a manner that discharges NOx emissions (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes) in excess of: - (A) 9 ppm for Group II and Group III units; or - (B) 9 ppm, upon burner replacement, for Group III units that were installed or modified prior to September 5, 2008 complying with a previous NOx emission limit of 12 ppm or less; or - (C) 30 ppm for thermal fluid heaters; or - (D) 30 ppm upon burner replacement, for any low-fuel use unit complying with paragraph (c)(4).